oxheadalpha/xtz-shots-website/getting-started.md

 All commands can be found in the [snapshot page](https://mainnet.xtz-shots.io).

+### Tezos node version

+We display the Tezos node version used for snapshot generation.
+For best results, use the same version to import your snapshot.
+The snapshot format may have changed.

 ## What is a tarball ?

 In addition to snapshot, we provide tarballs.
 Unlike snapshots, tarballs are **raw archives of the Tezos node data directory**, in lz4 format.